 Impostor syndrome demands immediately usable solutions

 The goal is not to “fix” anyone.
-Rather it’s to provide the information, insight, and tools needed to effectively address normal impostor feelings.
-Importantly, these same tools can be applied on both the employee and organizational level.
+Rather it’s to provide the information, insight, and tools needed to effectively address normal impostor feelings and help those understand the signs of the impostor phenomenon.
+Importantly, these same tools can be applied at both the employee and organizational level.

 COSTS OF IMPOSTOR SYNDROME

 Employees who experience impostor syndrome are more likely to:

 Not step up for more challenging opportunities or assignments